Food Allergy Testing

 - Skin prick test only works for IgE antibodies

-- Patch testing tests for delayed food reactions, determines if a specific substance causes allergic inflammation of the skin
+- Patch testing for delayed food reactions tries to learn if a specific substance causes allergic reddening and swelling of the skin

 - Blood test only detects IgE allergens

-- Oral food challenge must be performed under supervision in a hospital, due to the possibility of anaphylaxis
+- Oral food challenge must be done in a hospital, due to the possibility of anaphylaxis

-- Depending on your medical history and initial test results, you may have to have more than one test before receiving your diagnosis.
+Depending on your medical history and initial test results, you may have more than one test before your diagnosis.

 Treatment for food allergy

-If you think you have a food intolerance or a food allergy, come in for a consultation with Dr. Nangrani to discuss your experiences.
+Do you think you have a food intolerance or a food allergy?
+Come in for a consult to discuss your experiences.